 Because it has had such a hard time getting financing for traditional real estate development, the Trump Organization has turned in recent years to licensing, branding and hotel management to bring in cash, letting other developers, some questionable, finance their hotels and other properties.
 Their troubled Toronto hotel has since disassociated themselves from the Trump Organization, as has their Panama City hotel.

-The big problem with licensing and management contracts is that their are not leverageable in the same way real estate is, with cash flow limited instead to fairly staid percentage of generated revenue.
+The big problem with licensing and management contracts is that they are not leverageable in the same way real estate is, with cash flow limited instead to fairly staid percentage of generated revenue.
 Plus, there is no tangible asset to value or mortgage.
 Accounts call these “intangible assets,” and their value is usually a crap shoot.
 Reputation is a fickle asset.

 The short story, known to the New York business press and bankers for decades, is that Donald Trump is not nearly as rich as he says he is.
 He often quotes gross revenues of his ventures rather than net profits, or the total market value of properties in which he is only a minority owner (or just a brand on an outside sign) as public proclamations of his wealth.